Last Updated: March 2nd, 2021

 - Covered cushion is machine washable

-- Cushion material may not be for some users who prefer more firm foot support
+- Cushion material may be too soft for users who prefer a firmer foot support

 VIVO Ergonomic Standing Foot Rest– Best Footrest for Standing Desks